arizuk/arizuk.github.io/README.md

 # arizuk.github.io
-This is the source of https://arizuk.github.io/ that powered by Next.js.
+This is the source for https://arizuk.github.io/

 ## Requirements

 ```
-node: v14.2.0
+node: v20.7.0
 ```

 ## Development